hvy/hvy.github.io/_posts/2015-12-11-cnn-datasets.md

 ---
 layout: post
-title: Convolutional Neural Networks, Part 1
+title: Convolutional Neural Networks, CNN - Preparation
-tags: [Convolutional Neural Networks, CNN, Explanation]
+tags: [Convolutional Neural Networks, CNN]
 ---

-## Example: Convolutional Neural Networks, CNN
-This article will explain how convolutional neural networks, CNN work using a few examples.
+## Preparation

+### Datasets
 There are many tutorials out there but most of them only uses the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset available at the homepage of Yann LeCun.
 Let's try to be different, and down the rabbit-hole we go.

-## Datasets

 ### 1-channel grayscale, MNIST
 MNIST is a dataset based on [National Institute of Standards and Technology, NIST](http://srdata.nist.gov/gateway/gateway?keyword=handwriting+recognition) containing a set of handwritten single-digits digits, 60000 for training and another 10000 for testing (testing the trained network model).